Medicare Advantage Costs in 2022

 How much your Medicare Advantage plan will cost you depends on a variety of factors.
 Which plan you choose, the insurance company that you purchase it through, whether you visit in-network or out-of-network providers, and even your ZIP code can all impact your costs for Medicare Advantage coverage.

 One upside of Medicare Advantage plans is their relatively low monthly costs.
-Medicare Advantage premiums tend to be quite reasonable, and according to the Kaiser Family Foundation, the average Part C monthly premium was only $25 in 2020.
+Medicare Advantage premiums tend to be quite reasonable, and according to CMS, the projected average Part C monthly premium for 2022 is just $19.

 Certain Medicare Advantage policies, such as MSA plans, have deductibles that you must meet before your coverage kicks in.
 If your plan has a deductible and a network, it is possible that only in-network care will count towards your deductible.

 Your plan’s coverage may not kick in until you have reached your deductible.
 Therefore, you should pay close attention to these amounts when deciding whether or not a plan is right for you.

 If you need guidance in choosing a Medicare Advantage plan, don’t hesitate to reach out to the team here at Medicare Plans Direct.
 We can compare Medicare Advantage plans from various insurance companies to ensure that you are getting the health insurance coverage that fits your needs.